Philippine Airlines fleet: Boeing 777

 On March 12, 2007, Philippine Airlines finalized the purchase agreement with Boeing covering the firm order of two Boeing 777-300ERs.
 It ordered two more three months later.
 These are primarily used for long-haul flights to Los Angeles, San Francisco, Vancouver, Toronto, and Seattle.
 It was also used for service to London and New York City, but was later replaced by the A350-900.
 They are sometimes deployed in Asian and Australian routes as well if the demand needs it.

 In 2009, the airline leased two Boeing 777-300ER to replace the former flagship Boeing 747-400 from GECAS.
 The first Boeing 777 was delivered to PAL on November 19, 2009.
-The airline currently has 10 777s in its fleet.
+The airline currently has ten 777s in its fleet.

 In June 2019, Philippine Airlines planned to acquire the next-generation Boeing 777X to gradually replace their aging Boeing 777 fleet.

-Last 2024, citing great demand, the airline, through a leasing agreement, added two Boeing 777-300ERs to its fleet was registered (PK-GID and PK-GIE).
-These were former Garuda Indonesia planes and were replacements for the two Boeing 777s that left the fleet in 2020 and 2024.
-These two planes retained their Garuda cabin configuration and were re-registered as RP-C7783 and RP-C7784.
+Boeing 787

+At the Farnborough Airshow in July 2026, Philippine Airlines announced it had signed a Memorandum of Understanding to order 15 Boeing 787s, with an option for a further five.
+The aircraft are expected to serve regional and long-haul routes currently handled by the A330 and Boeing 777 aircraft.